josstei/prismgb-site/README.md

 <p align="center">
   <sub>
     <strong>This is an unofficial community project.</strong><br>
-    The Chromatic and Mod Retro are trademarks of Mod Retro LLC.<br>
+    The Chromatic and ModRetro are trademarks of ModRetro LLC.<br>
-    PrismGB is not affiliated with or endorsed by Mod Retro.
+    PrismGB is not affiliated with or endorsed by ModRetro.
   </sub>
 </p>